-Sole and Joint Custody in an Arizona Child Custody Case
+Sole or Joint Custody in Arizona

-During a divorce, a couple will have to agree on many difficult issues.
-Out of all the decisions which are involved in a divorce, perhaps the most difficult is in regards to child custody.
 Although both parents want what is best for their children, coming to an agreement regarding what this exactly looks like can prove to be problematic.
 The State of Arizona has rules and guidelines in place to help parents be able to work through these issues and seek to find a solution that is in the best interests of the child.

 If the case has to be heard in family court, the judge will seek to make their decision based on what is best for the child.
 This, however, is not the only consideration of the court.
 The judge will hear from both parents and take into account their wishes in the matter.